ABOUT

 • Leashes are used when it makes sense: on walks, when first meeting people, and for control around things, until the dog’s behavior is reliable and can be trusted to listen.

-2. Clicker or Marker Word and Food: Clickers and marker words are used to “mark” behaviors as they happen and are followed by a food reward.
-Once the behavior is learned, the marker is no longer used.
+2. Marker Words: Marker words are used to “mark” behaviors as they happen, to help the dog identify behaviors and predict consequences.
 Food rewards are constantly adjusted, and weaned completely, when behaviors are reliable in each setting desired.

 3. Corrections/Punishment/Discipline: E-collars are NOT used.